mervo/tensorflow_serving_pipeline/README.md

 Exporting HTTP/REST API at:localhost:8501 ...
 ```

+## Testing Your Model
+Change `image_preproc_for_model_input` in `test_client.py` to preprocess your input image to match your model's input.

+`python test_client.py ./test.jpg http://localhost:8501/v1/models/model:predict`

 ## Errors
 `E external/org_tensorflow/tensorflow/stream_executor/cuda/cuda_dnn.cc:329] Could not create cudnn handle: CUDNN_STATUS_INTERNAL_ERROR`

-Out of GPU memory, use the following arguments to run your container:
+Should be caused by TensorFlow using up all of the available GPU memory, use the following arguments to run your container if you are testing on your development environment and not running a dedicated server:

 `docker run --runtime=nvidia -p 8501:8501 -e MODEL_NAME=model -t tensorflow_serving_server --per_process_gpu_memory_fraction=0.7 --enable_batching=true --tensorflow_session_parallelism=2`